micnigh/resume-2016/README.md

 - update [nginx-proxy] once docker-compose v2 is officially supported - see https://github.com/jwilder/nginx-proxy/issues/304
   - atm using a custom version of nginx proxy with support for VIRTUAL_PATH
   - switch to shared volume with nginx image and docker-gen image - for security
-- while upgrading [nginx-proxy], also research [let-encrypt] for free https encryption
+- while upgrading [nginx-proxy], also research [lets-encrypt] for free https encryption
 - upgrade gulp-watch when next version is pushed.  v4.3.5 crashes when deleting a directory.  `v4.2.5` is working until then.
   - https://github.com/floatdrop/gulp-watch/issues/187
   - https://github.com/floatdrop/gulp-watch/commit/678a8f19fdaf1416b49f40da980b7471dea5e4c6